Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Map_Interface.md

 - ***@ Objects can have same hash code***
 1. Always return an integer.
 2. 2 equal objects will have same number.
-- After that modulo of hash code to the size of the table to get the index and stored in hash table.
+- After that modulo of hash code to the size of the table to get the index and stored in a hash table.
 > Collisons
 - When same hash code is generated for 2 different objects, it is called ```collision```.
 - One of way to deal with collision is to put the objects that collide in a linked list.